-For painting with the roller, pour about 4 ounces of paint into the tray.
-Gently dab the roller in the paint, roll up the paint and down the tray's slope a couple of times.
-It will help spread the paint onto the roller pad.
+To paint with a roller, pour approximately four ounces of paint into a tray.
+Dip the roller gently into the paint, and roll it up and down the tray's slope a couple of times to spread the paint onto the roller pad.

 6. Sand the first coat

-You can usually achieve a much smoother coating if you opt to sand and paint one last time.
-Sanding the paint coat brings down bumps and inconsistencies introduced from the roller or brush.
+You can achieve a much smoother coating if you opt to sand and paint one last time.
+Sanding the paint coat brings down bumps and inconsistencies introduced by the roller or brush.

 After sanding, gently remove the dust from the surface.

 7. Paint second coat